Transnistria Governorate: End of the governorate

 The process of disintegration of Romanian rule in Transnistria started to unfold almost as soon as 1944 began.
 German operative troops entered northern Transnistria in January 1944.
 By the end of the month, the Romanians had lost control over the region's northern counties.
 Partisans, along with the Germans and their Cossack auxiliaries, frequently attacked Romanian officials of all ranks and commandeered their vehicles.
 Romanian gendarmes, severely outnumbered and in fear for their lives, remained in their quarters.
 The pretor of Trostineț raion was killed by German soldiers.
 On 29 January 1944, on account of Transnistria's transformation into a de facto military rear area, Ion Antonescu ended the civilian administration of the region and dismissed Governor Alexianu.
 At the same time or roughly two weeks later (15 February 1944), the very name "Transnistria" was dropped; the region – now under General Gheorghe Potopeanu (from 1 February 1944) – officially became a territory under military administration.
 On 15 March 1944, Potopeanu ordered the withdrawal of all remaining personnel from the region.
 The last Romanian-perpetrated massacre during the Holocaust in Transnistria also took place on 15 March 1944, when Romanian gendarmes killed 4 Jews in Slobidka.
-Shortly before being liberated by the Red Army, Transnistria's urban centers were transferred from Romanian to German control: Bershad roughly 1 week before its liberation, Balta and Zhmerynka both on 16 March and Tiraspol on 19 March.
+Shortly before being taken over by the Red Army, Transnistria's urban centers were transferred from Romanian to German control: Bershad roughly 1 week before its takeover, Balta and Zhmerynka both on 16 March and Tiraspol on 19 March.
 The Romanian mayor of Odessa was deposed by the Germans on 24 March, being replaced by a Russian engineer and German collaborator named Petrushkov.
 The Germans officially took over the region on 1 April 1944.